mlhartme/stool/main/documentation.md

       file:///home/mhm/foo.war

 * **type**
-  How the stage contains the application(s): source - checkout of a Maven project, or artifact - a Maven artifact.
+  How the stage contains the application(s): source - checkout of project sources, or artifact - an artifact from a Maven repository.
 The stage url implies the stage type.
 * **state**
   one of
   * **down**